shafayetShafee/interactive-sql/README.md

 ## Example

-Here is the source code for a minimal example: [example.qmd](example.qmd).
+Here is the source code for,

+- a minimal example for `html` format: [example.qmd](example.qmd).

+- a minimal example for `revealjs` format: [example-revelajs.qmd](example-revealjs.qmd) and the [`rendered presentation`]((https://shafayetshafee.github.io/interactive-sql/example-revealjs.html)

+## Limitation

+One obvious limitation is that, if you use the `embed-resources` option, sql code will not run.

 ## Acknowledgement